+- Establishment of Loughborough College's Careers and Enterprise Hub (see case study)

 - The opening of Space Park

 Leicester in 2021 will enable

 the University of Leicester and

 its partners, to offer training for

 the space sector.
 Areas covered will

 include space-related engineering,

-data analytics, software
+data analytics software engineering

-engineering and entrepreneurship.
+and entrepreneurship.

-- Establishment of a Digital Skills

-Partnership in the area will bring

-together representatives from

-business, public sector, and the

-voluntary and community sectors

-to provide in-depth analysis of

-current skills gaps at all levels,

-inform future provision and close

-the digital divide.

-- Scaling up of the Enterprise Adviser Network and Careers Hub to include all local mainstream secondary schools and colleges13.
+- Scaling up of the Enterprise Adviser Network and Careers Hub to include all local mainstream secondary schools and colleges13

+- Digital Poverty grant funding agreed by the SAP will enable seven local projects to address digital exclusion in the LLEP area with a wide range of exciting projects.